 Communicate with your customers so that they know when you have received their item for processing, and when the refund (or exchange) is arranged.

 If your returns are taking longer to process than usual because your team is under more pressure, consider adding a note to your communications.
-Asos added a note about being ‘busier than usual’ to their website recently:
+That way the customer will always know what is happening with their order.

 Finally, in this busy online world, consider how your policy may make you stand out from your competitors.